cran/seasonal/README.md

 Note that R vectors may be used as an input.
-If a spec is added without any arguments, the spec should be set equal to an empty string (or, alternatively, to an empty list, as in previous versions).
+If a spec is added without any arguments, the spec should be set equal to an empty string (or, alternatively, to an empty list, as in early versions).
 Several defaults of `seas` are empty strings, such as the default `seats = ""`.
 See the help page (`?seas`) for more details on the defaults.
 Note the difference between `""` (meaning the spec is enabled but has no arguments) and `NULL` (meaning the spec is disabled).